Buildwas Abbey: The Cloister

 The cloister court lies to the north of the church at a lower level.
 The foundations of the walls remain on three sides but there is no trace of a cloister arcade, which would have supported a shelter for the monks' walkway.
 The east range is the best preserved, although the upper storey, which contained the dorter or sleeping quarters of the monks, has disappeared.
 The extant lower floor contains a sacristy, chapter house and parlour, as well as the entrance to a crypt.

 The crypt is entered through a doorway and a flight of steps from the south end of the east cloister range and occupies a space under the north transept.
 Its roof is a groin vault of three bays.
 Its original use is unknown and perhaps indeterminate.
 Walcott suggested it might be a location for confidential conversation, storage for monastic dress or even for laying out of corpses.
 Today it contains a small collection of items discovered during excavations, but it not always open.

 The sacristy, intended to house vestments, the eucharistic vessels (chalices, patens, etc.) and other liturgical items, is entered through a doorway with a semi-circular arch.
 It has a vaulted roof of two bays.
 It is a narrow space, only about 10.5 ft wide.
-Its north wall has tow recesses with plain semi-circular heads.
+Its north wall has two recesses with plain semi-circular heads.
 These were ambries or small storage cupboards.
 For convenient deployment of the sacred vessels, the sacristy is connected to the church through a doorway in its south wall, giving access to a short flight of steps into the north transept.
 Another doorway in the east wall, giving access to the cemetery, now part of the private residence, was broken through from the original window.